kpfromer/kpfromer/README.md

 # Hi there 👋

 I'm Kyle Pfromer.
-I do a lot of full stack programming and work a lot with TypeScript and JavaScript (though I have experience in C++ and Java).
+I am a full stack developer that works a lot with TypeScript and JavaScript (though I have experience in C++ and Java).
 I am currently a computer science student at CU Boulder.
 When not programming I am snowboarding, hiking and biking.

 ## Where you can find me